 Address: 4239 Douthat State Park Rd, Millboro, VA 24460

 Directions: Campers looking to get to this park from Millboro should head south on State Route 633.
 Then, they should turn left on VA 39 until they reach the park.

 12. Falls Creek Cabins and Campground

-You will not want to miss seeing the Cumberland Falls, which is the largest waterfall south of Niagara Falls in the United States.
-You can stay at Falls Creek Cabins and Campground when you want to see this wonder in southeastern Kentucky.
+You will not want to miss seeing Cumberland Falls in Kentucky, where you can stay at Falls Creek Cabins and Campground.
 Try to time your family camping trip to coincide with the lunar rainbow that appears over the waterfall.
 This resort also offers many miles of hiking trails, horseback riding facilities, many types of water activities, and tennis courts.
 Many reviewers commented on how their children loved the ranger-led activities designed just for them.